-OMPT partners with ProctorU to proctor our admission exams.
-ProctorU uses a multi-layered approach to online proctoring.
+OMPT partners with Examity to proctor our admission exams.
+Examity uses a multi-layered approach to online proctoring.
 Live proctors are augmented by AI that helps flag suspicious activity.
 The whole process is overseen by interventionists who routinely audit live sessions and are specifically trained to deal with potential integrity breaches.

 This program will expire once the test taker closes it.

 For students' and institutions' peace of mind, we want to clarify these points about proctoring during our math admission tests: